 - You have unexplained sickness (vomiting) with the headache.

-- You have low immunity - for example, if you have HIV, or are on oral steroid medication or immune suppressing drugs.
+- You have low immunity - for example, if you have HIV, or are on oral steroid medication or medicines which suppress the immune system.

 - You have or have had a type of cancer that can spread through the body.